damsheer/damsheer.GitHub.io/index.md

 High-Performance Computing, Optimized BLAS Library, CPU and GPU acceleration.

 <!---
-I like hardcore programming and I really want to do some research on system area.
+I like hardcore programming and I really want to do some research on the system area.

 ## News